 Chicken and the Egg

-2 large eggs, scrambled
+2 large eggs, scrambled2 slices whole wheat toast

 1 boneless, skinless chicken breast, grilled